kevinreynolds/docker-laravel/readme.md

 3. Create your docker environment configuration: `cp docker.env.example docker.env`

-4. Run `docker-compose up -d`.
+4. Run `docker-compose up -d` to start your docker containers.

 Note, that `./app` folder is added to `.gitignore` which you may want to change if by any chance you choose to store docker setup and your source code in the same repo.

+## Alternative installation

-It's generally recommended to contain source code in a sub directory so that you can easily add other members in the stack later.
+It's generally recommended to contain source code in a sub directory so that you can easily add other members in the stack later (i.e. node application or SPA).
+If you have a more standard Laravel setup though, you can just follow the guide bellow.

+1. Copy `docker/`, `docker-compose.yml` and `docker.env.example` to the root of your Laravel repository.
+2. Run `cp docker.env.example docker.env` in your project root
+2. Edit `.gitignore` to include `docker.env` file
+3. Edit your `.env` and `.env.example` files to include values from the `.env.example` file in this repository
+4. Replace `./app:/opt/project` with `./:/opt/project` in your docker-compose.yml
+5. Run `docker-compose up -d` to start your docker containers.

 ## Virtual hosts